hbctraining/variant_analysis/lessons/00_intro_to_variant_calling.md

 - **Single Nucleotide Polymorphisms (SNPs)** - These are positions in the genome where a single base has been mutated.
 For example, perhaps most individuals in a population have a Thymine in a given position, while an individual of interest has a Adenine in this position.
 - **Small Insertions/Deletions (Indels)** - Small indels are loci where a few bases have been added or removed relative to the larger population.
 For example, if an individual has an extra `GA` at a location relative to the rest of the population, then this would be considered a small insertion.
 - **Structural Variants (SVs)** - This class refers to a broad collection of variants, including inversions, translocations and large insertions or deletions.
 - **Copy Number Variants (CNVs)** - These types of variants often occur in repetitive regions of the genome and involve having more of few copies of a given sequence.
 For example, the *AMY1* gene which encodes for an enzyme that is important in breaking down starches has been shown to have variable numbers of copies across human populations.
-Further work has shown that the number of copy numbers correlates with with the levels of starch in various cultures (Perry et al., 2007).
+Further work has shown that the number of copy numbers correlates with the levels of starch in various cultures (Perry et al., 2007).
 Depending on the size, copy number variants are sometimes considered a subcategory of structural variants.

 <p align="center">
 <img src="../img/types_of_variants.png" width="600"> <br>